sanjay-kv/recode-website/docs/sql/SQL-basics/ordering-data.md

 While not necessary but its a good practice to finish the sql queries with;

-By following these best practices,
+By following these best practices, ASC is the default sort ordering method followed.
 :::

 ### 🔄 Arranging ORDERS BY with ASC , DESC